Meet a few of the folks that keep the market humming

 A native to the Berkshires, Kate grew up in Stockbridge, moved away and came back.
 She left home to pursue a career as a professional ballet dancer working in Kansas City, Memphis and Austin before moving back home.
 Upon return she began pursuing her other passion: food, but mainly the amazing people who make it.
 After working briefly in restaurants she began working at Rubiner’s Cheesemongers & Grocers where she became a world class Cheesemonger.
 Her work with local and regional cheesemakers was her favorite and led her to find more ways to work closer with producers.
 After leaving Rubiner’s after the birth of her daughter, Aoife, she began working on small farms and moonlighting as the former Market Managers assistant.
 In 2017 Kate took over as Market Manager.
 She currently lives in Great Barrington with her husband Joe, two kids, one dog and one cat.

 Born in the Berkshires and raised just over the border at Darrow School.
-In my early twenties, after earning a degree in science and economics from the University of Vermont, I began teaching at the Montessori School of the Berkshires.
-During a quarter life crisis I left the classroom and spent several years working full time as a farmer.
-Now I get the best of both worlds as an educator with Berkshire Botanic Garden maintaining several school garden programs and comanager of the Market.
-At the Market, my role is focused on marketing, community engagement, our nutrition assistance programs, and lots of other tasks.
-I feel lucky to live in a beautiful place where I also have meaningful work with two wonderful organizations.
-I live in a 1700s farm house in Richmond with my wife (makes the egg sandwiches) two dogs, bees, chickens, and a cat named Sausage.
+Her early twenties, after earning a degree in science and economics from the University of Vermont, she began teaching at the Montessori School of the Berkshires.
+During a quarter life crisis she left the classroom and spent several years working full time as a farmer.
+Now she get the best of both worlds as an educator with Berkshire Botanic Garden maintaining several school garden programs and co-manager of the Market.
+At the Market, her role is focused on marketing, community engagement, nutrition assistance programs, and lots of other tasks.
+She feels lucky to live in a beautiful place where she also has meaningful work with two wonderful organizations.
+She lives in a 1700s farm house in Richmond with her wife (makes the egg sandwiches) two dogs, bees, chickens, and a cat named Sausage.

 Market Steering Committee